Wireless Communication and Signal Processing Group

-The AMBIR laboratory is focused on investigating advanced materials that can enhance structures/devices used for alternative energy sources, sustainable environments, aerospace aircraft, or bio-applications from the micro to the nano scale.
-The interdisciplinary research efforts in the AMBIR Lab explore the use of inorganic and organic thin films and synthesizing and integrating advanced materials into nanofibers.
-The laboratory collaborates with the USF Nanotechnology Research and Education Center (NREC) to fabricate, characterize, and test research materials and structures.
+The AMBIR laboratory is focused on investigating advanced materials that can enhance structures and devices used for alternative energy sources, sustainable environments, aerospace aircraft or bio-applications from micro to nano scales.
+The interdisciplinary research efforts in the AMBIR Lab explore the use of inorganic and organic thin films, as well as synthesizing and integrating advanced materials into nanofibers.
+The laboratory collaborates with the USF Nanotechnology Research and Education Center (NREC) to fabricate, characterize and test research materials and structures.

 Center for Wireless and Microwave Information Systems (WAMI Center)

 Dr. Larry Dunleavy and Dr. Jing Wang Co-Directors